cloud-gov/cg-site/_docs/ops/security-ir.md

 ## Cloud.gov

-Cloud.gov provides cloud.gov Platform, a secure and compliant Platform as a Service (PaaS), and cloud.gov Pages, a static website management and delivery service.
+Cloud.gov provides Cloud.gov Platform, a secure and compliant Platform as a Service (PaaS), and Cloud.gov Pages, a static website management and delivery service.

 Cloud.gov is built and maintained by a team within the U.S. General Services Administration’s Technology Transformation Service portfolio.
 The mission of the team is to enable agencies to deliver services to the public as fast as they can develop them while applying best practices in security and compliance with minimal effort.

 ## Purpose

-This document outlines cloud.gov's internal process for responding to security incidents impacting our cloud products.
+This document outlines Cloud.gov's internal process for responding to security incidents impacting our cloud products.
 Issues with staff account or systems should be handled via the [TTS Incident Response Process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/).

-(If you're a member of the public who has noticed something in cloud.gov that may be a security problem, please see [our vulnerability disclosure policy and reporting process](https://www.gsa.gov/vulnerability-disclosure-policy).
+(If you're a member of the public who has noticed something in Cloud.gov that may be a security problem, please see [our vulnerability disclosure policy and reporting process](https://www.gsa.gov/vulnerability-disclosure-policy).
 As it explains, we want security researchers to feel comfortable reporting vulnerabilities they’ve discovered, as set out in that policy, so that we can fix them and keep our information safe.
 You can also refer to our well-known [security.txt](https://cloud.gov/.well-known/security.txt).)

 ## Overview